ghalebb/PolybotServicePythonFursa/README.md

 The `segment()` method partitions the image into regions where the pixels have similar attributes, so the image is represented in a more simplified manner, and so we can then identify objects and boundaries more easily.

-Implementation instruction:
- 1. Iterate over the pixels of the image by looping through each row and each pixel value.
- 2. All pixels with an intensity greater than 100 are replaced with a white pixel (intensity 255) and all others are replaced with a black pixel (intensity 0).

 ```python
 my_img = Img('path/to/image.jpg')
 my_img.segment()
 my_img.save_img()
 ```

-### Filters for inspiration

-The below two filters was already implemented, you can review these functions to get some inspiration of how might a filter implementation look like.

 #### Blurring the image

-The `blur()` method is already implemented.
+The `blur()` method blurs the image by replacing the value of each pixel by the average of the 16 pixels around him (or any other value, controlled by the `blur_level` argument.
+The bigger the value, the stronger the blurring level).
 You can control the blurring level `blur_level` argument (default is 16).
-   It blurs the image by replacing the value of each pixel by the average of the 16 pixels around him (or any other value, controlled by the `blur_level` argument.
-The bigger the value, the stronger the blurring level).

 ```python
 my_img = Img('path/to/image.jpg')